What Are California’s Airbag Warranty Laws?

 In 2017, General Motors recalled over 2.6 million vehicles for airbags that could deploy unexpectedly.
 The recall affected certain 2014-2017 Chevrolet Silverado and GMC Sierra pickup trucks and certain 2015-2017 Chevrolet Corvette and Cadillac ATS vehicles.

-A faulty sensor in the airbag control unit caused the defect.
+The defect was caused by a faulty sensor in the airbag control unit.
 The sensor could malfunction and cause the airbags to deploy unexpectedly, even in a low-speed crash.
 This could injure or kill the driver or passengers.

 Jeep Wrangler (2016)